 Letter of recommendation example

-There are many formats recommendation letter can have.
+There are many formats recommendation letters can have.
 Here’s a specific example of what a completed letter may look like for a job applicant using the above framework:

-I am absolutely confident that Annie would be a great fit for your L&Q International.
-Not only will she bring the kind of skills and experiences you’re looking for in an applicant, she will quickly become an asset and help your L&Q International grow in any way she can.
+I am absolutely confident that Annie would be a great fit for L&Q International.
+Not only will she bring the kind of skills and experiences you’re looking for in an applicant, but she will also quickly become an asset and help L&Q International grow in any way she can.

 If you need more information or specific examples, please do not hesitate to contact me at 555-123-4567, or by email at email@example.com.
 As a recommendation letter likely only provides a snapshot of her talents and achievements, I would be happy to further elaborate on my time working with her.

 Here are popular types of recommendation letters for specific situations:

 Customizing a general recommendation letter according to these popular situations could help you better support your recommendee in their career development.